 Vegan Lasagna Soup

 This vegan lasagna soup is one of those recipes that checks all the boxes.
-It's hearty, filling, comforting, easy, and super-quick to make!
+It's hearty, filling, comforting, easy, and super-quick to make.
+Meal prep and freezer-friendly, too!

 post featured image